Debrecen: Economy

 The development of Debrecen is mainly financed by agricultural, health and educational enterprises.
 The city is the main center of shopping centers in Eastern Hungary.
 The Forum Debrecen is the largest shopping center in the region.
-Debrecen is one of the most developed cities in Hungary, the regional center of international companies such as National Instruments, IT Services Hungary, BT, Continental, BMW and Healthcare Manufacturers (Teva Pharmaceutical Industries Ltd. and Gedeon Richter Plc.).
+Debrecen is one of the most developed cities in Hungary, the regional center of international companies such as National Instruments, IT Services Hungary, BT, Continental, BMW, CATL and Healthcare Manufacturers (Teva Pharmaceutical Industries Ltd. and Gedeon Richter Plc.).

 Location

 Debrecen is located on the Great Hungarian Plain, 220 km east of Budapest.
 Situated nearby is the Hortobágy National Park.

 Transport

 The city used to be somewhat isolated from Budapest, Hungary's main transport hub.
 However, the completion of the M35 motorway means Budapest can now be reached in under two hours.
 Debrecen Airport (the second largest in Hungary) has recently undergone modernisation in order to be able to handle more international flights, although almost all flights to and from Hungary still use Budapest's Ferihegy Airport (now called Budapest Ferenc Liszt International Airport).
 Cities that can be reached from the Debrecen Airport include Brussels, Eindhoven, London, Malmö, Milan, Tel Aviv, Moscow and Paris.
 There have also been improvements to some parts of the railway between the capital and Debrecen as part of Hungary's mainly EU-funded National Development Plan for 2004 to 2006.

 There are many railway stations in Debrecen, the most significant is the main station of Debrecen, in addition other smaller stations exist, these include Debrecen-Csapókert, Debrecen-Kondoros, Debrecen-Szabadságtelep and Tócóvölgy.

 Debrecen's proximity to Ukraine, Slovakia and Romania enables it to develop as an important trade centre and transport hub for the wider international region.

 Local transport in the city consists of buses, trolleybuses, and trams.
-There are 2 tram lines, 5 trolleybus lines, and 60 bus lines.
+There are two tram lines, five trolleybus lines, and 60 bus lines.
 It is provided by the DKV (Debreceni Közlekedési Vállalat, or Transport Company of Debrecen).
 Nearby towns and villages are linked to the city by Hajdú Volán bus services.